owais3351/Customer-Churn-Prediction/README.md

 After hyperparameter tuning, we achieved an accuracy of 85% on the test dataset, which is a significant improvement over the initial model.
 The final model can be used to predict customer churn with high accuracy.

+Deployment:

+The model is deployed using streamlit, a popular framework for building web applications in Python.
+The deployment includes a user-friendly interface where users can input customer data and get predictions on whether the customer is likely to churn or not.

 Tags: